KarolFradique/KarolFradique/README.md

 ## Hi guys :smile:
-### My name is karol, I'm Brazilian, I'm graduated in System Analysis and Development.
+### My name is Karol, I'm Brazilian, I'm graduated in System Analysis and Development.
 But I'm improving my knowledge in programming
 ### Welcome to my page

 ## About me :hugs: